Tesla Model X Insurance Rates

 | Wyoming | $1,492 | -$182 | -10.9% |

-Choosing higher comprehensive and collision insurance deductibles can save as much as $710 annually, while buying higher liability limits will increase prices.
-Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 extra every year.
+Choosing higher comprehensive and collision insurance deductibles could save up to $710 every year, while buying higher liability limits will cost you more.
+Going from a 50/100 limit to a 250/500 limit will increase prices by as much as $414 more each year.
 View Rates by Deductible or Liability Limit

-If you have some driving violations or tend to cause accidents, you could be paying at least $2,000 to $2,700 in extra premium each year, depending on your age.
-A high-risk auto insurance policy ranges from 44% to 133% more than the average policy.
+If you have some driving violations or tend to cause accidents, you could be paying at a minimum $2,000 to $2,700 additional each year, depending on your age.
+A high-risk auto insurance policy can cost as much as 44% to 133% more than the average policy.
 View High Risk Driver Rates

-Since prices can be so different, the only way to know your exact price is to get quotes from multiple companies.
-Each auto insurer calculates prices differently, and quoted prices may be quite different from one company to the next.
+Since prices can be so different, the only way to know exactly what you will pay is to get quotes and see which company has the best price.
+Every company calculates prices differently, and prices may be quite different from one company to the next.

 | Model Year | Comprehensive | Collision | Liability | Total Premium |